 What is the price of Staying Sharp?

-If you’re an AARP member, Staying Sharp is Free!
-You can enjoy all of the articles, activities, and recipes our site has to offer and build a brain health plan that works for you.
-Add access to the brain health assessment, and receive your brain health score and personalized recommendations for a small one-time payment for ongoing access while you're an AARP member.
+If you’re an AARP member, you can enjoy all of the articles, activities, and recipes our site has to offer and build a brain health plan that works for you at no extra cost.
+Add access to the brain health assessment, and receive your brain health score and personalized recommendations for a small fee.

 What is Staying Sharp?